simpelaki/Real-Estate-Analysis/README.md

 ●	Finding cities with better investment potential
 ●	Seasonal changes and Effects

 I looked into whether the seasons have any effect on the sale prices of the houses across these 5 cities.
-I amde comparisons betweem summer and winter sales prices.
+I made comparisons between summer and winter sales prices.

-We created line graphs and bar graphs to get the over and spread of our data
+We created line graphs and bar graphs to get the overview and spread of our data

 Then I did paired t-test to check.
-The results from the analysis indicate that there statically significant difference in the sale prices of the homes between winter and summer (p = <0.05)
+The results from the analysis indicate that there was statically significant difference in the sale prices of the homes between winter and summer (p = <0.05)